Abubeker Nassir

 Abubeker Nassir Ahmed (አቡበከር ናስር አህመድ; born 23 February 2000) is an Ethiopian professional footballer who plays as a forward for Mamelodi Sundowns in the Premier Soccer League and the Ethiopia national team.

-He previously played for Ethiopian Coffee S.C. in the Ethiopian Premier League.
+Early life

+Nassir was born on 23 February 2000 in Addis Ababa, Ethiopia.

 Club career

+Ethiopian Coffee

 Nassir left his first club Harar City in 2016 (2009 E.C.) to join perennial powerhouse Ethiopian Coffee.
 Nassir initially played with the club's B team before quickly working his way into the senior team.
 In 2020, Nassir signed a contract extension with Ethiopian Coffee that would keep him at the club until 2025.

+Mamelodi Sundowns

-In 2021 Kaizer Chiefs and Mamelodi Sundowns of the DStv Premiership have reportedly stepped up the chase for Ethiopian wonderkid Abubeker Nassir.
+In 2021, Kaizer Chiefs and Mamelodi Sundowns of the DStv Premiership have reportedly stepped up the chase for Ethiopian wonderkid Abubeker Nassir.
 Furthermore, both Chiefs and Sundowns are not the only teams interested in Nassir as clubs from Algeria and Egypt are also keeping an eye on him.
-According to KickOff, Coffee have already turned down offers from Tanzanian outfit AZAM after they had tabled concrete offers for the striker.
+According to KickOff, Coffee have already turned down offers from Tanzanian club Azam after they had tabled concrete offers for the striker.
 The publication reports that Nassir also has offers in Georgia and in lower divisions of Spanish football.

+2024–25: Loan to SuperSport United

+Mamelodi Sundowns coach Manqoba Mngqithi confirmed Abubeker Nassir's move to rivals SuperSport United.